 - Provide training to your employees to ensure they are prepared to execute emergency procedures

-- Speak with your insurance agent to ensure you have adequate coverage in the event your business does face a crisis
+- Speak with your business insurance agent to ensure you have adequate coverage in the event your business does face a crisis

 A little bit of planning can go a long way in ensuring safety, minimizing negative impacts and getting your operations back up and running as soon as possible after facing a business crisis.
 Take the time to create a comprehensive emergency plan for the risks your company faces (including ones we may not have mentioned above!) to help secure the safety and prosperity of your business for years to come.